idia640/presentations/week08/PITCHME.md

 Note:

-A year ago, the answer was 'no'.
+Not long ago, the answer was 'no'.
 Now?

 ---